NJIT-CS490-SP21/project2-jc2294/README.md

 ### Technical Difficulties
-- A technical Difficulties that i faced while working on this project was when i ran `pip freeze > requirnment.txt` command to add all the requiremts for the heoku deployment of the web app, it did not add all the required libraries.
+- A technical Difficulties that I faced while working on this project was when I ran `pip freeze > requirnment.txt` command to add all the requiremts for the heoku deployment of the web app, it did not add all the required libraries.
 I solved this problem by adding the requirments manually in the requirnment.txt file
-- Another technical diffrently i faced was just in general to to learn javascript and react.
-Reading the documentation and research alot on internet helped.
-Along with some video me which includes {% youtube https://www.youtube.com/watch?v=hdI2bqOjy3c %}
+- Another technical diffrently I faced was just in general to work with javascript and react as they are fairly new to me.
+Reading the documentation and researching alot on internet helped.
+This youtube crash coursh for beginner is good. https://www.youtube.com/watch?v=hdI2bqOjy3c
-- Using react state hook was alos a challenging part for me and this article helped. https://reactjs.org/docs/hooks-state.html
+- Using react state hook was also a challenging part for me and this article helped. https://reactjs.org/docs/hooks-state.html